 Major League Dodgeball (MLD) is committed to growing the sport of dodgeball at the local, grassroots level.
-Below is information is about how to start a dodgeball league with a city recreation center program in your area.
+Below is information about how to start a dodgeball league with a city recreation center program in your area.

 What You Will Need